 Q: How much do monitors for music production cost?

 Much like all the gear in your studio, the range for a monitor can stretch to match your needs and desires—going from basic to premium.
 For that reason, our picks range as well, coming in at $150 to $1,500.

 Q: Why do music producers use two monitors?

 Some music producers use two monitors (or more) because it can be very helpful to separate the workspaces of a DAW program into separate windows and then place those windows on their own monitor.
 A common scenario detaches the DAW mixer into a separate window that goes onto its own display, while the DAW track timeline has its own monitor.
-Particularly for complex productions, that gives producers more dedicated space to work on track automation or zoom in on tracks to edit them in the timeline, and to have a large view of the mixer and/or instrument and effect plug-ins.
+Particularly for complex productions, that gives producers more dedicated space to work on track automation, zoom in on tracks to edit them in the timeline, and have a large view of the mixer and/or instrument and effect plug-ins.
 More monitor space can save time from clicking around to collapse and expand DAW windows while working.
 If they’re scoring/sound designing/mixing to picture, the artist will also often have a third display dedicated to video playback.

 Q: Is a 32-inch monitor too big for music production?

 A 32-inch monitor is not too big for music production.
 Suppose you are accustomed to making music on a laptop screen or a small monitor.
 In that case, you may be surprised how quickly you get used to having more screen space once you add an extra monitor, start using a dual monitor setup, or upgrade to a very large or ultrawide monitor.
 It can feel very liberating, for example, to have a favorite synthesizer or sampler open and visible in a large format at all times, rather than it being buried underneath other windows or disappearing as you select other tracks in a DAW session.

 Q: What is the best size monitor for music production?